 Van Gogh Museum

 Nothing compares to a fun walking tour in Amsterdam, especially if you are into exploring a new city by foot.
-We are the type of people who love getting walking tour from locals, in order to learn more about the place.
+We love taking walking tours, in order to learn more about the place.
 We suggest booking yours in advance to avoid disappointment.
 We mostly prefer getting tours from history students as they tend to know the most about the place we are visiting.

 Anne Frank House